 I have been paying close attention to the rapid developments in the race toward the world's first genital herpes vaccine.
 Since we first wrote about Genocea's GEN-003 efficacy in infected people this past March, hundreds of thousands of people have been following the vaccine's progress on this site alone.

-This past September, we wrote about a small biotech, Rational Vaccines (RVx), which was founded by immunologist Dr. William Halford, an Associate Professor of the Southern Illinois University School of Medicine.
-Rvx conducted a very small (20 person) Phase I clinical trial in St. Kitts, which showed that the company's Theravax HSV-2 vaccine yielded results that sounded too good to be true.
+This past September, I wrote about a small biotech, Rational Vaccines (RVx), which was founded by immunologist Dr. William Halford, an Associate Professor of the Southern Illinois University School of Medicine.
+To-date, Rvx had only conducted a very small (20 person) Phase I clinical trial in St. Kitts, and claimed that the company's Theravax HSV-2 vaccine yielded results that sounded too good to be true.

 (A comparison of the two vaccines can be found here.)

-When I interviewed Dr. Halford, he made it clear that RVx was going to bypass the FDA entirely, and conduct a series of smaller trials in countries that have less stringent requirements for vaccine development.
-Public interest in Theravax seemed to exceed even that of GEN-003, which was evident by the hundreds of people who wrote to us and (probably) thousands who contacted Rvx, all wanting to know how they might get into a trial for Theravax.
+When I interviewed Dr. Halford, he made it clear that RVx was going not going to try and get FDA approval, which could be a worrisome sign, and would conduct a series of smaller trials in developing countries that have less stringent requirements, another worrisome sign.
+Obviously people wanted to know how they might get into a trial for Theravax.

-Since this partnership is a work in progress, Dr. Halford cannot even reveal whether Mexico is involved at all, let alone provide any details.
+Halford won't say if Mexico is involved at all.
 Will Rvx go south (of the border)?
-It sure makes sense, but only time will tell.
+It sure makes sense, given his desire to run tests where oversight is less stringent, but only time will tell.

 Stay tuned.
-As soon as we learn anything we will let you know immediately.
+As soon as I learn anything I will let you know immediately.